Browse by Medical Category

 Testing the smartphone-based EEG in Bhutan.

 The group is conducting a clinical study to test the feasibility of using a smartphone-based electroencephalograph (EEG) system to diagnose patients with epilepsy in Bhutan, a small, land-locked country between China and India.
-Funded by Grand Challenges Canada (which is funded by the Government of Canada and dedicated to supporting Bold Ideas with Big Impact in global health).
+Funded by the Charles Hood Foundation and the Harvard University Asia Center

 We aim to determine whether handheld, noninvasive OCT equipment can reliably assess brain development through measurements of retinal nerve fiber layers in early life and be an effective screening test for some forms of abnormal early life brain development.